jmbarne3/jimbarnesdev/_posts/2023-06-14-managing-automating-composer-part-1.md

 }
 ```

-Each command should also prompt Satis to regenerate the site files, adding new JSON files for each package, as well as updating the `all.json` file.
+Each command should also prompt Satis to regenerate the site files, add new JSON files for each package, as well as updating the `all.json` file.
 If you've pointed to active projects, you should see tags for every branch and tag that has a composer file present in the available versions for each package.

 ### Updating All Packages

-So, the repository is setup and all the current branches and versions showing up in the package list.
+So, the repository is set up and all the current branches and versions show up in the package list.
 What do we do when a new branch or tag is created on one of the projects?
 That's where the `build` command comes into play.
 By default, the `build` command will rebuild the entire repository.
 This means it needs to go out to every repository listed in your `satis.json`'s "repository" array, search through all the branches and tags to see if there's a composer file present, and then add that branch or tag to the available versions of the package.

 > The `build` command can be an expensive operation, taking quite a long time to run depending on the number of repositories you have configured in your `satis.json` file.
 In addition, you'll eventually end up hitting GitHub's API rate limit if Satis has to make too many requests.
 >